kbss-cvut/jopa-examples/example02-jopa-owlapi/README.md

 The persistence is set up in `cz.cvut.kbss.jopa.example02.PersistenceFactory`.
 OWLAPI supports storing ontologies in OWL files with various syntaxes.
 We are using an existing OWL ontology, which defines the object properties we want to use for inference.
-To be sure that the ontology is not interfered with and thus stays reusable, the application copies the ontology into a separate file, which is then used as storage for the application.
+To be sure that the ontology is not interfered with and thus stays reusable, the application copies the ontology into a separate file, which is then used as a storage for the application.

 ## Running the Demo